bsauer/howto/docs/travel/hawaii/dining_maui.rst

 Barefoot Bar (Casual addition to the Hula Grill)

+Japengo - Sushi at the Hyatt Hotel on Kaanapali

 Dukes - Kaanapali (Same menu as Hula Grill possibly)

 Tropica - In front of the Westin (closed)